memorylane-dev/daytune_tracker/privacy-policy.md

 We do not request access to contacts, photos, precise location, microphone, or camera.

 ## Third‑Party Services and SDKs
+We use Google AdMob to display in‑app advertisements.
+AdMob is provided by Google and may collect information such as your device identifiers (including the advertising ID on Android and the advertising identifier on iOS), approximate location, and information about your interactions with ads in order to serve, measure, and improve advertisements.

+We do not have access to or control over the specific identifiers and signals that Google processes for advertising.
+Google’s use of this data is governed by Google’s own privacy policies and terms.

-We do not integrate third‑party analytics or advertising SDKs.
-If this changes in the future, we will update this policy and provide clear opt‑in controls where applicable.
+We do not integrate separate third‑party analytics SDKs at this time.
+If this changes in the future, we will update this policy and provide clear information about what is collected and how you can control it.

 ## Children’s Privacy
 Daytune is a general‑audience application and is not directed to children.
 If you believe a child has provided us with any personal information, please contact us and we will take appropriate action.
 As of now, we do not collect any personal data.